 RIST Financing Compass: Creating Transparency in Municipal Infrastructure Financing Options in Selected Countries: Poland, Croatia and Serbia

 The aim of this project is to facilitate the participation of Styrian investors in international projects.
-Target countries of the internationalisation programme are Serbia, Poland and Croatia, therefore the government decided to create guidelines for investors, suppliers and consultants in municipal infrastructure finance.
+Target countries of the internationalisation program are Serbia, Poland and Croatia, therefore the government decided to create guidelines for investors, suppliers and consultants in municipal infrastructure finance.

 BLUESAVE was contracted for this assignment in 2004 and has worked together with financial engineers from respective banks, as well as independent experts in this field.

 The result is a comprehensive CD with descriptions of the different institutions and their areas of work, including decision paths and an index to find key words quickly.

 The decision path for readers was designed to provide an easy and quick search tool for investors and project developers.
 This decision path leads the reader directly to the targeted financial institution and their relevant services, having the main criteria of their project as an indicator which financing lines to apply and follow.